MicrosoftDocs/winrt-related/winrt-related-src/schemas/storemanifest/storemanifestschema2010/storemanifest-xml-examples.md

 ---
 title: StoreManifest XML example (Windows 8.1 and earlier)
-Description: XML example of a StoreManifest XML file for a package targeting Windows 8.1 or earlier. ms.assetid: 7d6eaaf8-b0f0-4d8a-b2a6-c9a8f90704c9
+description: XML example of a StoreManifest XML file for a package targeting Windows 8.1 or earlier. ms.assetid: 7d6eaaf8-b0f0-4d8a-b2a6-c9a8f90704c9